LayerXcom/safety-oracle/README.md

 ### Fault tolerance threshold and quorum
 ![](https://i.gyazo.com/02131195fbf9df360f36f36ae5e135a4.png)

-This image is the relationship between Byzantine (or equivocation) fault tolerance threshold and quorum.
+This shows the relationship between Byzantine fault tolerance (for both safety and liveeness) and the quorum of safety oracle.

-The line `q = n - t` represents the maximum number of honest validators.
+The `q = n - t` line is the maximum number of honest validators.
+For liveness, the quorum must be less than or equal to this line.

-Safety oracles that satisfy `q > n/2 + t` can achieve that Byzantine fault tolerance threshold is `1/4`.
+The safety oracles whose quorum condition is `q > n/2 + t` achieve `n/4` Byzantine fault tolerance.
-On the other hand, safety oracles that satisfy `q > n/2 + t/2` can achieve that it is `1/3`.
+On the other hand, safety oracles that uses `q > n/2 + t/2` achieve `n/3`.

 #### Example 1